klen/asgi-tools/docs/usage.rst

 -----------------

 ASGI-Tools is designed to be used as an ASGI_ Toolkit.
 You can use any of its components independently.
-Dispite this ASGI-Tools contains :py:class:`asgi_tools.App` helper to quickly build ASGI applications.
+Despite this ASGI-Tools contains :py:class:`asgi_tools.App` helper to quickly build ASGI applications.

 .. note::